ccallawa/alyvix_doc/test_case_building/selector_overview.rst

    In the Selector list headers section:

    * FM+CC:  What is a transaction group (2nd column)?
 We need to describe it, Warning and Critical.
+     **Tgroup is a semantic human-readable note allowing you to group similar actions like Login pages, then Add Contact pages, then Pay pages**
+     **Then you can sort it by those groups**
    * FM:  You can set Warning and Critical in the interface, but it disappears after a few seconds (perhaps related to the break/measure reset we saw in our meeting on Editor?)
 Is this the place you are supposed to set these values, not in Designer?
+     **A:  Being fixed, only need the description**